alessioarcudi/ExIFFI/ExIFFI_Notes/ExIFFI PAPER REVIEW.md

 	- [x] Written `make_importance` function in C with `OpenMP` → up to 130 times faster
 	- [x] <span style="color:red;">Add the new features inserted in the plot functions for inserting DIFFI in PyOD</span>
 	- [ ]  <span style="color:green;">Reboot and review old code</span>
-- [ ] <span style="color:red;">Test the implementation of DIF,Autoencoder ,(INNE?) of PyOD</span>
+- [x] <span style="color:red;">Test the implementation of DIF,Autoencoder ,(INNE?) of PyOD</span>

 - [ ] <span style="color:yellow;">Search a good dataset for discussing the results (think about what kind of experiments to do) with ground truth labels where there is some domain knowledge.
-We want anomalies to be truly isolated points and not just minority classes in a Multi Class Classification problem. → Some possible examples are [[ExIFFI PAPER REVIEW#Benchmark Datasets|here]].</span>
+We want anomalies to be truly isolated points and not just minority classes in a Multi Class Classification problem. → Some possible examples are </span>[[ExIFFI PAPER REVIEW#Benchmark Datasets|here]]

 - [ ] <span style="color:yellow">Draw a scheme for how to run the experiments (take inspiration also on the studies/experiments of other papers) → also for the Ablation Studies</span>